ArisEspino/PG_Museo/README.md

 # Greek museums
 ![Logo](https://rialta.org/wp-content/uploads/2022/08/Louvre.jpg)

-Greek museums are guardians of Greece's rich cultural heritage, housing treasures dating back to classical antiquity.
-From sculptures and ceramics to representations of gods and important figures, these museums offer a unique window into ancient Greek civilization, highlighting its achievements in art, philosophy, and architecture.
-This project aims to honor these memories and provide an educational cultural immersion, preserving and celebrating Greece's rich heritage.
-Join us on this journey through time and discover the treasures of ancient Greece.
+The Greek museums are guardians of Greece's rich cultural heritage, housing treasures dating back to classical antiquity.
+From sculptures and ceramics to depictions of gods and important figures, these museums offer a unique window into ancient Greek civilization, highlighting its achievements in art, philosophy, and architecture.
+This project seeks to honor these memories and provide an educational cultural immersion, preserving and celebrating Greece's rich heritage.

+In our current project, we are utilizing OpenGL with Python to build innovative graphic applications.
+Our combination of programming and design skills allows us to create interactive and captivating environments that go beyond the traditional boundaries of computational visualization.
+We are excited to share our work and explore new possibilities in the world of graphic programming with OpenGL and Python.

 ## The next thing to watch